-The RailTrail is beautiful in spring.
+The RailTrail is beautiful.
 Photos in our slideshow are courtesy of Bev White.

 Surface: Varies, suitable for walking and bicycles.